Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Experiments

-\textbf{DriveLMM-o1.} As shown in Table~\ref{tab:drivelmm}, our method outperforms all other token-pruning methods under two pruning ratios: 75\% and 90\% on average overall reasoning ability, demonstrating its superior reasoning abilities in autonomous driving tasks within limited token counts.
-It is worth noting that \textbf{(i)} baseline token pruning methods exhibit significant performance fluctuations under different pruning ratios, while our method consistently outperforms them, showing our method's robustness under diverse token budget settings. \textbf{(ii)} Across key metrics, our method leads especially in Risk assessment accuracy and Scene Awareness and Object Understanding, this trend even strengthens in aggressive token pruning settings, meaning that our method can effectively capture high-risk objects in a driving environment and make reasonable and correct judgments aligned with human drivers in dangerous scenarios. \\ \textbf{Inference Efficiency.} To demonstrate the efficiency of our method, we conduct a comparative analysis against two representative token pruning methods: FastV and SparseVLM in terms of speedup in the prefilling stage and decoding stage, FLOPs, and KV cache on both DriveMM and DriveLMM-o1 models.
+\textbf{Inference Efficiency.} To demonstrate the efficiency of our method, we conduct a comparative analysis against two representative token pruning methods: FastV and SparseVLM in terms of speedup in the prefilling stage and decoding stage, FLOPs, and KV cache on both DriveMM and DriveLMM-o1 models.
 All experiments are conducted on a single NVIDIA A100-80GB GPU.
 As shown in Table~\ref{tab:efficiency}, with only 10\% of the visual tokens retained, our method achieves the best efficiency scores. \textbf{(i)} Regarding CUDA latency, our method achieves 6.40$\times$ and 2.64$\times$ speedup in the prefilling stage with 1.09$\times$ and 1.04$\times$ speedup in the decoding stage, significantly improving real-world inference efficiency. \textbf{(ii)} Our method significantly reduces computational cost, achieving the lowest KV Cache and FLOPs (13.4\% and 20.3\%) compared to the original model, which achieves nearly a 9$\times$ reduction on DriveMM and 5$\times$ reduction on DriveLMM-o1.
-These results highlight our method's efficiency in maintaining high task performance while substantially increasing inference efficiency.
+These results highlight our method's efficiency while maintaining high task performance.